Polish lawmakers pass bill seen as limiting media freedom

 Lawmakers voted 228-216 to pass the legislation, with 10 abstentions.

 The bill must still go to the Senate, where the opposition has a slim majority.
-The upper house has much less power and can suggest changes but the lower house can ultimately pass it as it wishes.
-It will then go to President Andrzej Duda, an ally of the right-wing government.
+The upper house can suggest changes and delay the bill's passage, but the lower house can ultimately pass it as it wishes.
+It would then go to President Andrzej Duda, an ally of the right-wing government.

+Discovery said it was “extremely concerned” and appealed to the Senate and Duda to oppose the project.
+“Poland’s future as a democratic country in the international arena and its credibility in the eyes of investors depend on this,” it said.

 The vote in parliament followed two days of political upheaval that saw the prime minister on Tuesday fire a deputy prime minister who opposed the media bill.

-The ruling party appeared earlier Wednesday not to have the votes, but apparently found them after all.
+The ruling party appeared earlier Wednesday not to have the votes, but found them after all.

+There was also tension on the street after the vote, with protesters gathering in front of parliament.
+Some clashed with police and were detained.

 The media bill is viewed as a crucial test for the survival of independent news outlets in the former communist nation, coming six years into the rule of a populist government that has chipped away at media and judicial independence.